“We really enjoyed your talk – you manage to be stimulating and funny, which is no mean feat.” Churchill Women’s Institute

 - What’s the connection between Ping-Pong and Hoovers?

-I include practical demonstrations and activities where possible (even if you don’t have a table tennis table).
+I include practical demonstrations and activities where possible (I’ll even bring a small table tennis table if you don’t have one).

 I can also offer a workshop-style event called Wiff-Waff and Waffles, which introduces people to table tennis in a fun way.